opsschool/curriculum/application_components_201.rst

  * network wide mutex
  * network or distributed system wide message bus

-Message Queue Systems are more alike peer2peer networks then client-server applications.
+Message Queue Systems are more like peer2peer networks then client-server applications.
 They can be split up into message brokers and routers or brokerless message queuing systems.
 [0MQ]_ A message as understood by the system is everything that can be represented as a bytestream.
 Properties like type and timestamp may are added to message.
 [Bok]_